rpuram/git_lesson/README.md

 This file consists of git lessions
-These changes are done by Raj.
+These changes are done by RajS.